By ·Updated July 2026

 Best Independent Coffee Roasters in Rochester, NY (2026)

 Canaltown has been roasting in Rochester since the early 1990s, hand-fired in micro-batches by the same owner.
 Boulder Coffee opened on Alexander Street in 2005 with a direct-flame roaster and a South Wedge cafe that has outlasted most of the neighborhood's turnover.
 Fuego launched in 2013 with partner farms in El Salvador, Colombia, and Guatemala.
-Together with Union Place at the Genesee Valley Regional Market, these are the five independent operators that hold Rochester's specialty coffee scene together.
+Together with Union Place at the Genesee Valley Regional Market, these are the anchors of an eight-roaster independent scene that holds Rochester's specialty coffee together.

 Rochester rarely shows up in national coffee coverage.
 The press flow runs through New York City, then up to Brooklyn, then occasionally to Buffalo when someone files a regional roundup.
 Rochester gets skipped — which is a strange thing to do to the third-largest city in New York State, a Western NY metro with about 200,000 inside the city line and a million across the broader Finger Lakes region.

-We've mapped 5 active independent coffee roasters in Rochester as of May 2026.
-That's a smaller count than Brooklyn or Manhattan, but it tracks closely with comparable upstate cities like Albany or Syracuse, and the operators here are unusually long-running for an indie scene.
-Two of them predate most of the country's specialty era.
+We've mapped 8 active independent coffee roasters in Rochester as of July 2026.
+That's a smaller count than Brooklyn or Manhattan, but it holds up well against comparable upstate cities like Albany or Syracuse, and the operators here are unusually long-running for an indie scene.
+Two of them — Canaltown and Java's — predate most of the country's specialty era.
 The others built on top of that foundation.

 What follows is a guide to the Rochester coffee roasters worth knowing about, organized by neighborhood and roasting program.